rok-povsic/rok-povsic.github.io-src/content/articles/vim-short.md

 ![]({filename}/images/vim_short/other.gif)

 ## Repeating commands machine
 Repeating commands is where VIM really shows its power.
 Whatever command you've seen so far, you can save its execution sequence and repeat it.
 This is huge!
-First you record a command or a sequence of commands by first pressing **Q<some key, say A>**, executing the commands, and then pressing **Q** to end the execution and save it.
-Then you can replay it by pressing **<number of times to repeat>@a**.
+First you record a command or a sequence of commands by first pressing **Q&lt;some key, say A>**, executing the commands, and then pressing **Q** to end the execution and save it.
+Then you can replay it by pressing **&lt;number of times to repeat>@a**.

 Let's look at an example.
 Say I have these lines in my editor and I want to add parenthesis around them, with a comma on the right and a tab on the left.